API Overview

 - Getting a list of links from Google by query

-- Managing the task queue and monitoring task status
+- Managing the task queue and controlling task status

-- Automating the work of the scraper farm
+- Automating the work of a scraper farm

-There are ready-made clients for A-Parser that simplify working with the API:
+Ready-made clients for A-Parser simplify working with the API:

-Interaction with A-Parser occurs over the HTTP protocol with JSON serialization of the request and response.
-To make a request to the API, you must make a POST request to the address:
+Interaction with A-Parser occurs via the HTTP protocol with JSON serialization of the request and response.
+To make an API request, you need to execute a POST request to the address:

 The following headers must be passed: